 Previously I explained to you how to make the speed limit in QGIS and display it in Google Maps.
-This process required drawing the new layer with including the speed limit of the given road sections collected from the Waze.com map service.
-Admittedly this is not the quickest way of getting a map such as this, although it gives you full control on the streets in your considered area.
+This process required drawing the new layer including the speed limit of the given road sections collected from the Waze.com map service.
+Admittedly this is not the quickest way of getting a map such as this, although it gives you full control of the streets in your considered area.
 In practice, it means, that if at some point the road hasn’t been marked on the map yet, which is typical for quickly developing urban areas, it can be added (drawn) by yourself.
-On the other hand, the method can be useful in the case of omission the large dataset, which could make your computer frozen or simply in the situation when you don’t need to cover so much large area.
+On the other hand, the method can be useful in the case of omission of the large dataset, which could make your computer frozen or simply in the situation when you don’t need to cover so much large area.

 Now it’s time for the presentation of slightly another approach to preparing the speed limit map and not necessarily in QGIS only, although the method will be still based on this open-source GIS software.
 The primary thing here is, that the map can be done even within…5 minutes?
 Maybe let’s not exaggerate and give yourself about twice more, however, everything will depend on your expectations.
 Let’s plunge into it!